Argentina's Bioceres gets USDA nod for drought-resistant soybean seed

-BUENOS AIRES (Reuters) - Argentine biotechnology company Bioceres said on Thursday that it received a green light from the United States Department of Agriculture for a variety of drought-resistant soybean.
+BUENOS AIRES, Aug 8 (Reuters) - Argentine biotechnology company Bioceres said on Thursday that it received a green light from the United States Department of Agriculture for a variety of drought-resistant soybean.

 A representative for Bioceres told Reuters the company plans to hold off on the commercialization of the soybean seed known as HB4 until it receives consent from China, a major importer, expected by the end of 2020.